CryptoIceMLH/TNA-OS-BITMAIN/README.md

 joins your network, and mines.
 Supported dongles (Realtek): **RTL8723DU · RTL8821CU · RTL8811CU ·
 RTL8822BU · RTL8812BU · RTL8812AU · RTL8811AU**.

-**Safe by design:** the USB port is **host-only** — it powers a WiFi dongle and nothing else.
-No USB-gadget backdoor into the miner, no pulling the filesystem off the port.
-And a miner with **no network yet won't waste power** — it sits idle (dashboard/hotspot still reachable) until Ethernet or WiFi is online, then starts mining on its own.

 ---